Molcas/OpenMolcas/doc/source/installation.guide/diceinst.rst

   -D DICE=ON

-Before runing SHCI-CASSCF calculations with the Dice-|molcas| interface, make sure to increase stack size;
+Before runing HCI-CASSCF calculations with the Dice-|molcas| interface, make sure to increase stack size;
 and export the Dice binary and all the required libraries for Dice.

 ::